Discover the best hidden gem locations in the Adirondacks for an unforgettable trip.

 Raquette River Brewing

 Raquette River Brewing is a Tupper Lake hotspot where summer and fall crowds enjoy gathering together over a pint at outdoor tables and ordering delicious food from the array of food trucks on site.
-Until the brewery reopens for regular service, the owners are offering curbside service seven days a week from noon until 8 pm.
-Order a six pack of Mango Wheat and enjoy with your favorite takeout in a secret spot of your choosing.
+Enjoy curbside service and outdoor seating seven days a week from 11 am until 9 pm.
+Order a six-pack of Mango Wheat and enjoy with your favorite takeout in a secret spot of your choosing.

 These are just a handful of the Adirondacks' secret spots.
 Keep your eyes open when traveling through the region – you never know when a trailhead or boat launch is going to catch your eye and beckon you to stop what you're doing and start exploring.